Pollença

-Pollença is a historic and charming town located on the northern cape of the Tramnuntana Mountains.
+Pollença is a historic area with a charming town, located on the northern cape of the Tramnuntana Mountains.
 In addition to the town itself, the municipality also comprise the popular holiday destinations of Port de Pollença and Cala de Sant Vicenç.

 In this guide, you get to know Pollença and all it has to offer.
-You will find local points of interest, leisure activities, hotel, market, events and much more.
+You will find local points of interest, leisure activities, hotels, market, events and much more.

 Pollença is quite the darling when it comes to travel destinations in Mallorca.
-However, most tourist only know of the beautiful coastal town of Port de Pollença, and not much about the old town hidden in a lush valley ca. 7 km (4 miles) behind the bay.
+However, most tourist only know of the beautiful coastal town of Port de Pollença, and not much about the old town hidden in a lush valley approx..
+7 km (4 miles) inland from the bay.

 All options are on the table in Pollença, there are almost no limitations when it comes to leisure.
 The area is versatile, the cultural heritage is rich and the location and infrastructure makes it easy to reach other interesting places in no time.
 What this means, is that when you’re looking for things to do in Pollença you can choose from a very wide selection of activities such as physical activities, sightseeing, shopping and much more.